 It’s been a hot minute since we last checked in on Race Ranger, and last week they made an announcement that I think is pretty notable.
-For those not familiar, Race Ranger is essentially a sensor system that’s used in triathlon to reduce drafting.
-In endurance triathlon races (think iron-distance), drafting is illegal, and if caught by an official, will result in various time penalties.
+For those not familiar, Race Ranger is essentially a sensor system that’s used in triathlons to reduce drafting.
+In endurance triathlon races (think iron-distance), drafting is illegal, and if caught by an official, it will result in various time penalties.
 Whereas in shorter-distance triathlons (mainly ITU Olympic Distance, such as at the Olympics), drafting is a part of the race strategy.

 With this announcement, the Race Ranger system is going to be leveraged/available for age group athletes at the upcoming Challenge Wanaka Race on February 15th, 2025.
-Challenge Wanaka is actually a pretty well known race in triathlon circles.
-The location is awesome, and many northern hemisphere athletes will use it as a season opener of sorts.
+Challenge Wanaka is actually a pretty well-known race in triathlon circles.
+The location is awesome, and many Northern Hemisphere athletes will use it as a season opener of sorts.
 It tends to attract big names.

 Quick Overview: